Manage temporary accommodation

 You must be able to:

-- keep accurate and up-to-date information on available temporary accommodation within the locations covered by your organisation
+- maintain accurate and up-to-date information on available temporary accommodation within the locations covered by your organisation

-- liaise with landlords and other organisations to organise temporary accommodation for customers
+- liaise with landlords and other organisations to arrange temporary accommodation for customers

 - identify and provide suitable temporary accommodation for eligible customers within your organisation’s required timescales

-- confirm the required documentation for the temporary tenancy
+- offer temporary accommodation to customers in accordance with their needs and preferences confirm the required documentation for arranging the temporary tenancy

-- explain your organisation's appeals and/or complaints procedures to the customer
+- explain your organisation’s appeals and complaints procedures to the customers

-- provide information and advice to customers to support them with their accommodation needs
+- provide additional information and advice to customers to support them with their accommodation needs

-- identify and record problems with the accommodation or adjustments required for disabled customers
+- identify and record issues with temporary accommodation or adjustments required for disabled customers

 - monitor temporary accommodation to confirm it meets relevant organisational and statutory standards